dowenrei/avrcontroller_bitmap/README.md

 # avrcontroller_bitmap

-It shows how to draw image on avr-controller ( Eg : ATMega644P
+It shows how to draw image on avr-controller ( Eg : ATMega644P)

+## Setup the Environment

 1. Install AVR
 http://winavr.sourceforge.net/helpme.html